XStandard XHTML (Strict or 1.1) WYSIWYG Editor

 Decorative Image

-• Under Decorative image, indicate if the image is decorative by selecting Yes or No.
+• In this field, indicate if the image is decorative or not by selecting Yes or No.

-• If the response is "No", (i.e. if the image is not a decorative image), authors must enter an Alternate Text for the image in the following field.
+• If the response is "No", (i.e. if the image is not a decorative image), authors must enter Alternate Text for the image in the following field before the image can be used.

 Alternate Text

-• Authors can choose to enter the missing alternate text right away (Edit), or later (Skip).
+• The warning below displays when no alternate text is entered for non-decorative images.
+Authors can choose to enter the missing alternate text immediately (Edit), or later (Skip).

 • The Width and Height fields display the dimensions of the image selected.